Why get professional help?Poor eating habits can developed quite easily and quickly without us even realising it.

 The longer a child is a fussy eater eg not eating any vegetables, the more it can become a habit.
-This means it can be more challenging to turn the picky eating around.
+This means it can be more challenging to turn the fussy eating around.
 Therefore the earlier you can tackle this, the easier.
 Unknown to many people, research shows that young kids don’t have stable food preferences.